Haunted Fall Travel Destinations: Five Beautiful Places with Dark Histories

 Explore Dracula’s Castle in Transylvania

 No trip to this part of Romania would be complete without a visit to Bran Castle, often dubbed “Dracula’s Castle.”
-While the link to Vlad is more folklore than fact, the castle's dramatic towers and imposing walls are enough to send your imagination into overdrive.
-Explore the labyrinth of corridors and dungeons, and imagine what life was like for Vlad himself — the ruler whose fierce reputation inspired countless tales of horror.
-Afterward, settle into a cozy local tavern for a hearty Romanian meal, sharing tales of the night's mysteries over traditional sarmale — cabbage rolls stuffed with seasoned pork and rice.
+While the link to Vlad is more folklore than fact, the castle’s dramatic towers and imposing walls are enough to set your imagination racing.
+Explore its labyrinth of corridors and dungeons, picturing what life was like for Vlad himself — the ruler whose fierce reputation inspired countless tales of horror.

-The Best Spirit in Romania: Sip a strong tuica (a fruit brandy) at Casa Vlad Dracul.
+The Best Spirit in Romania: Sip a strong țuică (a fruit brandy) at Casa Vlad Dracul.
 More than a shot — it’s a toast to Transylvania’s many mysteries!

 New Orleans, Louisiana, USA

 New Orleans has long been a cultural crossroads, blending French, Spanish, African, and Creole influences, which have shaped its rich folklore and spiritual traditions.
-From the lively streets of the French Quarter to its unique architectural charm, this city enchants and unnerves in equal measure.
+From the lively streets of the French Quarter to its unique architectural charm, the city enchants and unnerves in equal measure.

 Haunted Hotspots in New Orleans